 When grocery stores, restaurants or food processors deviate from proper food safety procedures, the risk of contamination and food poisoning increases.
 If you observe any improper food handling, and subsequently suffer from food poisoning, it may be a result of the establishment’s negligence.

 Call Us For A Free Case Evaluation

 If you or a loved one has suffered from a foodborne illness, you may have a valid negligence claim.
-The attorneys at Allen and Allen have experience with food poisoning cases, and can help you receive full and fair compensation for your injuries.
-For a free consultation, visit aaaalaw.wpengine.com or call 1-866-388-1307.
+At Allen and Allen, we have experienced food poisoning attorneys that can help you receive full and fair compensation for your injuries.
+For a free consultation, visit Allen & Allen or call 1-866-388-1307.